meet-innovate/airbnb-data-analysis/README.md

 - 🛏️ **Private rooms** still play a significant role, especially in budget-friendly neighborhoods.
 - 📈 Listings with over **200+ reviews** tend to have consistent availability and active host engagement.

+---

+### Lessons Learned

+- Practiced real-world data cleaning and transformation using Excel
+- Gained hands-on experience with PostgreSQL for querying relational data
+- Improved my data storytelling skills using Tableau visualizations
+- Learned how to organize and document a project professionally on GitHub